 PREPARATION AND EXPECTATIONS

-Like a square cube trying to fit in a round hole is how the “non-conforming” income of the self-employed appears to the mortgage lending industry.
+The income of the self-employed appears “non-conforming” to the mortgage lending industry.
 Communication and an understanding of the process are critical.
 Here are a few suggestions and facts to prepare your mindset for purchasing a home:

 - Must have excellent, detailed records for personal and business.